Keep up with the latest hiring trends!

 By ensuring that you have buy-in and alignment on what good hiring looks like across the board, you increase your chance of finding and recruiting the right people for your team and business.
 And with this talent in place, you enable your company to become more agile, innovative and competitive, extremely important traits in a post-pandemic world.

 How can I learn more about hiring cultures?

-Sign-up for SocialTalent’s upcoming online talent leadership event, SocialTalent Live: Building a hiring culture, and find out exactly how to create, operationalize and sustain a hiring culture in your own organization.
+We recently hosted an online talent leadership event, SocialTalent Live: Building a hiring culture, to find out exactly how to create, operationalize and sustain a hiring culture in your own organization.

-Taking place on September 16, we are bringing together industry leaders from some of the world’s best known organizations, like Cisco and Adidas, to unpack the concept of a hiring culture in terms of its strategic importance.
+We brought together industry leaders from some of the world’s best known organizations, like Cisco, Siemens and Adidas, to unpack the concept of a hiring culture in terms of its strategic importance.